 Railay, Krabi & Phi Phi rock climbing guide book

-This is the seventh edition of the guidebook, and this time all profits will go to rebolting routes in Railay and Tonsai- See our rebolting pages for more details.
+This is the 8th edition of the guidebook, and this time all profits will go to rebolting routes in Railay and Tonsai- See our rebolting pages for more details.

 You can also buy directly from:

 The 8th edition Of King Climbers Thailand Route Guide Book is the most comprehensive guide book on rock climbing in Thailand.
 It includes: